-Each employee may participate in the AVOM scheme, unless if the AVOM option has been chosen the remaining employment time is shorter than 6 months and there is no prospect to extension.
+Each employee may participate in AVOM, unless if the AVOM option has been chosen the remaining employment time is shorter than 6 months and there is no prospect to extension.
 This condition does not apply if vacation leave hours are used as a source for the objective of money.